Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Reason with Capability Boundary

 Surprisingly, and contrary to the observation from \citet{kirichenko2025abstentionbench}, the baseline BoostAbstention has almost no effect in our scenario.
 This reveals that mathematical reasoning problems differ from outdated or unsafe requests: abstention cannot be induced simply by system prompts, but instead requires boundary signals encoded in hidden states or reasoning expressions.

-\textit{\textbf{Observation 2: our strategies enable LRMs to provide more efficient and reliable responses to unsolvable questions by offering concise solution approaches.}}

-Once questions beyond the capability boundary are recognized, our strategies enable LRMs to improve efficiency and reliability by offering concise solution approaches. \autoref{fig:optimizedAnswer} illustrates the responses produced by our strategies compared to the original models.
-The original models struggle with unsolvable questions and often fail to complete the reasoning process even after exhausting the context length.
-Such responses provide neither a correct answer nor valuable insights from the lengthy reasoning trace, while also wasting user time.
+\textit{\textbf{Observation 2: our strategies enable LRMs to provide more efficient and reliable responses to eventually unsolved questions by offering concise solution approaches.}} \autoref{fig:optimizedAnswer} illustrates the responses produced by our strategies compared to the original models.
+The original models struggle with eventually unsolved questions and fail to complete the reasoning process even after exhausting the context length.
+Such responses provide neither a correct answer nor valuable insights from the lengthy reasoning trace, while also wasting time.

-In contrast, our strategies detect these unsolvable questions and guide the model to explicitly acknowledge that they are beyond capability boundary, while offering a concise possible approach.
+In contrast, our strategies detect these unsolved questions and guide the model to explicitly acknowledge that they are beyond capability boundary, while offering a concise possible approach.
 This response paradigm provides users with possible hints for problem solving without wasting time on meaningless output.
 And importantly, it does not compromise the model’s ability to produce correct answers for solvable questions.

 This explains why we observe large reductions in both token usage (up to 93.6\%) and overflow (up to 100\%) in \autoref{tab:optimize}, indicating that reasoning with capability boundaries greatly improves efficiency and mitigates incomplete outputs.
 Besides, this reduction becomes more evident with larger context length.
 For example, overflow reduces from 78.4\% to 5.4\% on GPT-oss-20B when the context length is extended from 2048 to 4096.
-This suggests that our strategies holds promise for optimizing long-context reasoning tasks \citep{ling2025longreason,kuratov2024babilong}.
+This suggests that our strategies hold promise for optimizing long-context reasoning tasks \citep{ling2025longreason,kuratov2024babilong}.
+We provide in \autoref{app:maximumContextLength} an additional analysis with the context length set to maximum.

-\textit{\textbf{Observation 3: LRMs vary in reasoning behavior correction, with some good at instruction following and others more prone to output guidance.}}